Croatian–Venetian wars: Situation after 1358

 The peace period after the Treaty of Zadar lasted in Dalmatia approximately 50 years.
 Following the dynasty crisis at the end of the 14th and the beginning of the 15th century, and the struggle for the crown between Sigismund of Luxembourg and Ladislaus of Naples, the latter sold in 1409 his rights over Dalmatia to the Republic of Venice for the sum of 100,000 ducats.
 This led to the formation of the Venetian Dalmatia, while Croatian Littoral, including the island of Krk, remained part of Croatia.
 Sigismund waged a war on Venice between 1411 and 1412, which ended with the battle of Motta.
+After a truce, the war resumed but came to an end by 1420, when the Dalmatian coast was firmly occupied by Venice.

 Several decades later a new rising military force came to the area from the east, the mighty Ottoman Empire, and caused a new series of wars on the Croatian coast: Ottoman–Venetian wars, Ottoman–Habsburg wars and Habsburg–Venetian wars (which included War of the Holy League, Uskok War and others).